KeadoElijahKing/KeadoElijahKing.github.io/_pages/index.md

 excerpt: "Welcome to my portfolio.
 In these pages I will show my journey from the beginning when I was a neophyte starting in college, to a competent game designer starting at university.."
 intro:
-  - excerpt: 'You can also add text like this....'
-feature_row:

   - image_path: /assets/images/C3Dkeado.png
     alt: "Keado"
     title: "Keado"